international-year-of-the-salmon/2022-Shimada-FishTrawl/README.md

 🤖 See the metadata record for this dataset here: https://doi.org/10.21966/nt8w-je90

 🐟 The repository is structured as follows:
   * `original_data` contains processed data files that have been sent to the IYS Data Scientists that have not been formatted to the IYS Data Template.
+If this folder is not included in the data package, that means that the original data has all been processed and provided in the IYS Data Template.
   * `IYS_data_template` contains the processed data files that have been provided in the IYS Data Template.
   * `standardized_data` contains the standardized data tables as they will be published to OBIS or ERDDAP.
   * `scripts` contains the code used to format the data files from either the `original_data` or `IYS_data_template` folder to the data tables as found in `standardized_data`.